recallnet/rust-recall/sdk/README.md

 ## Background

-Hoku SDK is a library for managing your account and data machines.
+Recall SDK is a library for managing your account and data machines.

 - _Machine manager_:
   This singleton machine is responsible for creating new buckets and/or timehubs.